sair-lab/interestingness/README.md

 ## Short-term Learning

-* Dowload the [SubT](http://theairlab.org/dataset/interestingness) front camear dataset (SubTF) and put into folder "data-root", so that it looks like:
+* Dowload the [SubT](http://theairlab.org/dataset/interestingness) front camera data (SubTF) and put into folder "data-root", so that it looks like:

       data-root
       ├──SubTF